Year 5

 Can I change the timings of the day?

 You can arrange this with the students.
 We appreciate that a standard GP day is longer than an average working day.
-We are happy for students to start later and finish earlier on some days as long as they complete 28 hours a week with you.
+We are happy for students to start later and finish earlier on some days as long as they complete the minimum number of student led and joint surgeries.

 Who do I contact if I still have queries?